PMEC-OSU/LUPA_WEC-Sim/README.md

 # LUPA_WEC-Sim

-WEC-Sim models of LUPA device
+WEC-Sim models of LUPA device, organized by testing campaign and date.

-WEC-Sim version v5.0.1, MATLAB version R2022b

-This is the ReadMe for the LUPA WEC-Sim models based on the experimental testing in Fall 2022.

-The input parameters are estimated in Beringer et al., a paper in the review and editing stage of publishing.

 The three LUPA configurations are given as One-Body Heave-Only, Two-Body Heave-Only, and Two-Body Six-DOF.
 The models reference the .stl files in the geometry folder and the .h5 files in the hydroData folder.